JPLee01/Programming_for_Data_Analysis-Assignment/README.md

 ## 6 Summary, Conclusion and Future Analysis of the numpy.random Package
 ------------------------------------------------------------------------------------------------
+In summary it can be seen that the *numpy.random* package in Python can be used for generating simple random data generation methods, permutation and distribution functions, and random generator functions.
+While it is generally said that the numpy.random package uses random numbers, we have seen from analysis that this is not entirely the case and that the fact the numbers can be calculated and premediated.
-In summary it can be seen that the *numpy.random* package in Python...
+Through analysis it can also be seen that

+it offers the user the ability to investigate numerical computations withouthaving to undergo the time consuming process of collecting data.

+In conclusion
+and this is why it is seen as the fundamental package for scientific computing with Python.

+The scope is endless in terms of future analysis of the numpy.random package

 ## 7 References